B-Ethan07/B-Ethan07/README.md

-# 👋 Hi, I'm Ethan — @B-Ethan07

-Welcome to my GitHub!
+# Welcome to my GitHub!

-I'm a **Student Web & Mobile Developer** passionate about building clean, responsive, and user-focused applications.
+I'm **Ethan a Student Web & Mobile Developer** passionate about building clean, responsive, and user-focused applications.
 I work on both the **front-end** and **back-end**, with experience across a wide range of technologies and frameworks.

 ---